bahmutov/cypress-examples/docs/commands/network-requests.md

   expect(server.enable).to.be.true
   // forces requests that don't match your routes to 404 expect(server.force404).to.be.false
-  // whitelists requests from ever being logged or stubbed expect(server.whitelist).to.be.a('function')
+  // preserve requests from ever being logged or stubbed expect(server.ignore).to.be.a('function')
 })

 cy.server({